Nellaker-group/PyTorchUnet/README.md

 ```
 Then click "Run" in the menu bar of the Script Editor and select "Run"
 You then get a folder in the path pointed to by the "localPath" variable with the tile and the corresponding mask, these can be used for training the U-net
+The training is coded so that in the masks used for training the adipocytes are black and the background are white